-Hopkins also wrote a number of short stories and essays that appeared in CAM.
-Her first novel, Contending Forces: A Romance Illustrative of Negro Life North and South was published in 1900.
+Hopkins also wrote several short stories and essays that appeared in CAM.
+Her first novel, Contending Forces: A Romance Illustrative of Negro Life North and South, was published in 1900.
 Hopkins's association with CAM ended in 1904 when an ally of Booker T. Washington's, who disliked her editorial perspectives and "unconciliatory politics," "bought the magazine and fired her" Hopkins did continue to write, serving as editor of the New Era Magazine in 1916, her literary productivity declined sharply after 1905.
-From all accounts, she was employed as a stenographer at the Massachusetts Institute of Technology at the time of her death in Cambridge, Massachusetts, in 1930.
+She was employed as a stenographer at the Massachusetts Institute of Technology at the time of her death in Cambridge, Massachusetts, in 1930.

 In the mid-1980s, scholars began to rediscover Hopkins.
-In 1988, Oxford University Press reprinted all of her novels and most of her short stories in its Schomberg Library of Nineteenth-Century Black Women Writers series, which was edited by Henry Louis Gates.
+In 1988, Oxford University Press reprinted her novels and most of her short stories in its Schomberg Library of Nineteenth-Century Black Women Writers series, which Henry Louis Gates edited.
 She is best remembered as a pioneer in using the traditional literary form of the romantic novel to explore and challenge racial and gender representations of middle-class Blacks in the early part of the twentieth century.

 In addition, during her tenure at the Colored American Magazine -- one of the first major literary magazines targeted at a largely African American audience --, she is credited with laying the groundwork for the evolving African American literary style that would later become associated with the literati of the Harlem Renaissance.
 She has been characterized as "One of the most prolific African American woman writers and the most influential literary editors of the first decade of the twentieth century."

 The Pauline Hopkins Society.org